-As hearty as their New England surroundings, Pemaquid pretties are sweet and lemony, with a flavor as deep as their cups.
+As hearty in taste as their New England surroundings, Pemaquid pretties are sweet and lemony, with a flavor as deep as their heritage.
 Fed by an everchanging tide, these local favorites have a solid briny finish, rewarding you with a salty shout.

 sweet | lemony | full of heart

 - Skipping Stones

 - Freckles on Your Nose

 Crustacean Cultivator, Dodge Cove Oysters